status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

 #### 1. Disable Teku

+If you're using systemd and your service is called `teku`, run the following command to stop and disable the service:

 ```
 sudo systemctl stop teku
+sudo systemctl disable teku
 ```

+*It's important that you disable the service as well as stopping it, to prevent it from starting up again on reboot.*

 #### 2. Export slashing protection history

+You can export Teku's database with this command:

 ```
 teku slashing-protection export --data-path=/home/me/me_node --to=/home/slash/slashing-interchange-format-minimal.json
 ```